KarolDuracz/scratchpad/Hello World Drivers/demo 5 - VGA Controller WMD - related to EFI topic about VGA/README.md

 <br /><br />
 And I got exactly what I have in the EFI demo.
 Because I misread something there.
 In general, I don't know much about VGA itself now.
 I won't write in detail what I've learned in the meantime.
 But the basic thing is:
 <br /><br />

+<h2>This comes from Chat GPT about VGA and question to explain what this configuration means.</h2>
 VGA vs. VESA vs. GOP: Key Differences
 <br />
 Mode	Resolution Support	How It Works<br />